Tasty Recipes for the Home Cook

 Slow Roasted BBQ Pork

-If you love fork-tender cuts of meat, you will like this Chuck Steak Roast too!
+If you love fork-tender cuts of meat, you’ll also enjoy this Chuck Steak Roast.

 Slow Roasted BBQ Pork

-This post was originally published in 2014 and was updated in April 2024.
+This post was originally published in 2014 and was updated on October 5, 2025, with refreshed content and new images.

 • Minimum ingredients— all you need are a boneless pork butt and six other simple ingredients for the marinade.

-• Easy easy prep— requires less than 10 minutes of prep time and no searing needed.
+• Easy to prep— requires less than 10 minutes of prep time and no searing needed.

-• Budget-friendly— pork butt and shoulder are cost-effective cuts of meat, allowing you to get more on a small budget.
+• Budget-friendly meal— pork butt and shoulder are cost-effective cuts of meat, allowing you to get more for a small budget.

 • Versatile— it can be served up in various ways.
 More on that below.